-3.13 Valedictorian/Salutatorian Requirements
+3.14 Valedictorian/Salutatorian Requirements

-- 3.13.1 AHCS's valedictorian will be the senior who has completed all four years' coursework at AHCS and has the highest GPA. - 3.13.2 The salutatorian will be the senior who has completed all coursework and has the second highest GPA. - 3.13.3 The Valedictorian and Salutatorian must meet the requirements for graduation with 8 credits in math, 6 credits in science, 1 credit in health, 1 credit in speech, and at least 7 credits in social science during their 4 years of high school.
-The math credits must include 8 credits from Algebra I, Geometry, Algebra II, trigonometry, and/or Calculus. - 3.13.4 To be eligible, students must also be enrolled in full schedules (6 or 7 periods per semester) for all four years (8 semesters) and have attended AHCS for all four years.
-AHCS Students who graduate early and who would have the highest GPA of the graduating class will be considered as a co-Valedictorian with the student in the graduating class with the highest GPA. - 3.13.5 Students who retake a course or replace a grade from a prior year may be considered for Salutatorian but are not eligible for Valedictory honors.
-Students who retake or replace a grade, or demonstrate mastery for a course that was not complete or for which they were given an "In Progress" (IP) grade, may retake, replace, or demonstrate mastery for that course during the same academic year and still be considered for Valedictory honors. - 3.13.6 Approved internships and organized release time as defined by Idaho code is considered as an enrollment period for the purpose of this policy.
+- 3.14.1 AHCS's valedictorian will be the senior who has completed all four years' coursework at AHCS and has the highest GPA. - 3.14.2 The salutatorian will be the senior who has completed all coursework and has the second highest GPA. - 3.14.3 The Valedictorian and Salutatorian must meet the requirements for graduation with 8 credits in math, 6 credits in science, 1 credit in health, 1 credit in speech, and at least 7 credits in social science during their 4 years of high school.
+The math credits must include 8 credits from Algebra I, Geometry, Algebra II, trigonometry, and/or Calculus. - 3.14.4 To be eligible, students must also be enrolled in full schedules (6 or 7 periods per semester) for all four years (8 semesters) and have attended AHCS for all four years.
+AHCS Students who graduate early and who would have the highest GPA of the graduating class will be considered as a co-Valedictorian with the student in the graduating class with the highest GPA. - 3.14.5 Students who retake a course or replace a grade from a prior year may be considered for Salutatorian but must use their original grade when considered for Valedictory honors.
+Students who retake or replace a grade, or demonstrate mastery for a course that was not complete or for which they were given an "In Progress" (IP) grade, may retake, replace, or demonstrate mastery for that course during the same academic year and still be considered for Valedictory honors. - 3.14.6 Approved internships, dual enrollment, early college, enrollment in IDLA courses, and organized release time as defined by Idaho code is considered as an enrollment period for the purpose of this policy.